HOMEBUYER OPPORTUNITY LIMITED TAX EXEMPTION (HOLTE) PROGRAM

 • Affordability – Homebuyers (who will be both on title to the property and occupying the home) must earn no more than 100% median family income for a family of four, adjusted upward for households larger than 4 persons.

-• Occupancy – The property may not be rented at any time (both prior to initial sale and after homebuyer qualification); properties which are rented are subject to termination of the exemption.
+• Occupancy – The property may not be rented at any time (both prior to initial sale and after homebuyer qualification); properties which are rented will have the exemption removed.
 Homebuyers must occupy the property as their primary residence.

 • Construction time frame – Permits may not be issued at the time of application and construction must be completed within two years from PHB approval of the application.

-• Bedroom size – Proposed homes must have at least three bedrooms unless built within approved transit-oriented areas detailed in Appendix 1, in which case two bedroom homes are allowed.
+• Bedroom size – Proposed homes must have at least three bedrooms unless built within approved transit-oriented areas detailed in Appendix 1, where two bedroom homes are allowed.

 • Design standards – Proposed homes should be of high quality and contribute to the livability of the surrounding area.
 At a minimum, construction must meet the City of Portland’s Base Zone Design Standards.